 Extend uses a message-based architecture for discreteevent simulation.
 Various types of messages are used to schedule events, propel Items (Entities) through a model, enforce the logic incorporated into a model, and force computation.
 The senders and receivers of messages are Blocks (Operations), including the Executive Block (master controller).
-In Extend, it is the execution of Blocks, which is scheduled.
+In Extend, it is Block execution that is scheduled.
 (When a Block executes, for example, this can trigger the sending of messages back and forth among Blocks, with the effect of logically propelling an Item along its Block-based path in a model.)

-Extend equivalents for generic model terms are given in Table 4, and are discussed below.
+Extend equivalents for the terms introduced in the earlier generic discussion are summarized in Table 4.